Using an Equity Lens to Reduce Maternal Mortality in Louisiana

 Louisiana has one of the highest maternal mortality rates in the country.
 And troublingly, Black women are dying from pregnancy-related deaths at over four times the rate of white women.
 According to a recent report, more than half of these deaths could have been prevented by making a system change, either at the patient, community, or hospital level.

-“These findings illustrate the enormous potential that quality improvement initiatives have, not only for reducing maternal mortality in Louisiana, but for eliminating the Black-white disparity in maternal deaths—a disparity mirrored by states across the country,” says NICHQ Executive Project Director Pat Heinrich, RN, MSN, CLE.
+“These findings illustrate the enormous potential that quality improvement initiatives have, not only for reducing maternal mortality in Louisiana, but for eliminating the Black-white disparity in maternal deaths—a disparity mirrored by states across the country,” said former NICHQ Executive Project Director Pat Heinrich, RN, MSN, CLE.
 “By using an equity lens to identify system gaps and errors, Louisiana can test changes that lead to improvement, and then implement and scale these changes across the state.
 Shared broadly, other states can learn and adapt successful changes for local improvement across the nation.”

 Louisiana is one of 47 state teams participating on the National Network of Perinatal Quality Collaboratives (NNPQC), a CDC-funded initiative seeking to improve maternal and infant health outcomes by advancing evidence-informed clinical practices.
 As the coordinating center, NICHQ provides state perinatal quality collaboratives with quality improvement technical assistance and communication and coordination support.
 The Louisiana Perinatal Quality Collaborative (LaPQC) launched in August of 2018, and now works with 40 birthing hospitals across Louisiana, covering 92 percent of births in the state.